dwojc6/YTPlusYTweaks/README.md

 # YouTube Plus (YTweaks Fork)
 [YouYube Plus](https://github.com/dayanch96/YTLite) with added plugins.

-This fork focuses on adding more tweak options when building with GitHub actions, specificially [YTweaks](https://github.com/fosterbarnes/YTweaks) No changes are made to the YouTube Plus .deb itself, just the tweaks that get packaged with it.
+This repo focuses on simplifying the build process of YouTube Plus, and adding more optional tweaks to bundle with it (specificially [YTweaks](https://github.com/fosterbarnes/YTweaks)).
+No changes have been made to the YouTube Plus .deb itself, just the tweaks that get packaged with it.

+When building the app, the latest stable YouTube Plus .deb is downloaded from the original repo, then other tweaks are built from source.
+All tweaks are then injected into your IPA.

 YTweaks added settings:
 - **Fullscreen to the right or left:** Locks fullscreen orientation.
 - **Disable floating miniplayer:** Restores the old miniplayer by disabling the floating miniplayer.
 - **Virtual fullscreen bezels:** Adds invisible touch-safe zones on black bars to prevent accidental taps and skips.

+Experimental planned features
+- **Hide AI Summaries** Hides AI summaries that appear in the feed.

 Added tweaks: